om289560/project-1/README.md

 # project-1 --

 # Description
 Pulling information about the song you're listening to while you're listening to it.
 Getting lyrics for a song you're listening to.
 Display upcoming events related to the artist playing.
 Display suggested music.
+Here is the link to the website https://ausar1989.github.io/group-project-1/

 # Sketch